Thursday, October 8 - After hours Meet and Greet w/special guest

 Fall is a special time in the North Carolina Piedmont.
 As autumn colors begin to arrive, the rich history and architecture of Salisbury is showcased in Historic Salisbury Foundation's annual OctoberTour of Historic Homes.

 Visit private, historic buildings and experience Salisbury's charm in a few of its ten districts listed on the National Register of Historic Places.
-Trolley rides, living history encampments, food vendors, artists and musical entertainment make this one event you don't want to miss.
+Trolley rides, living history encampments, food and craft vendors, artists and musical entertainment make this one event you don't want to miss.

 Mark your calendar for October 10 & 11, 2020 and plan your relaxing weekend getaway to historic Salisbury.
 For more details about OctoberTour, visit the Tour website www.OctoberTour.com.